Cryptkeeper/liblorproto/README.md

 ### Set Channel Brightness
 Set channel 8 on unit `0x01` to 50% brightness.
 This uses the `lor_brightness_curve_linear` brightness curve, but you can use other brightness curves (or write your own).

+_Tip:_ `LOR_CHANNEL_ID` informs the protocol encoding the value of `channel` is a single channel ID and not an 8 bit or 16 bit channel mask.

 ```C
 #include <lightorama/brightness_curve.h>
 #include <lightorama/io.h>